mattjegan/awesome-hacktoberfest/README.md

 Here, you find possibilities to ease the search.

 - Use [Search Engine Hacktoberfest Project Finder](https://hacktoberfest-projects.vercel.app/) - Offers filtering by language.
 The best thing is that the projects are initially sorted by GitHub stars.
-- Use [Search Engine Issue Finder](http://hacktoberfest-finder.netlify.com) - finds issues made especially for hacktoberfest, also allows filtering by language
 - Use [Search Engine Up For Grabs](https://up-for-grabs.net/#/) - find beginner-friendly projects and issues
 - [Search for label hacktoberfest](https://github.com/search?q=label%3Ahacktoberfest+state%3Aopen+type%3Aissue) - Label especially created for hacktoberfest.
 - [Search for label first-timers-only](https://github.com/search?q=label%3Afirst-timers-only+state%3Aopen+type%3Aissue)